Value Purchasing: Investing in Women’s Health

 In conjunction with the Washington Business Group on Health, the Jacobs Institute convened a conference to discuss ways in which employers can benefit from investing in women’s health.

-Another tip to employers is to regularly evaluate health care benefits, through audits and performance standards.
+Another tip to employers is regularly evaluating health care benefits, through audits and performance standards.
 Companies who did this had higher employee satisfaction, incurred lower cost increases and improved productivity.

 Hraba also praised employers who sponsor their own health programs, such as mammography and osteoporosis screening.
-Hraba claimed that companies received a $2 payoff for every $1 invested and that employees who participate in such programs are more productive.
+Hraba claimed that companies received a $2 payoff for every $1 invested and that employees who participate in such programs are better focused on productivity.

 Mary Jane England, MD, President of the Washington Business Group on Health; Eileen Hoffman, MD;